A Simple Step-by-Step Guide to Investing

 How to Start Investing

 Most of this guide focuses on investing in stocks.
-We’ll cover a few investment alternatives, too.
-But, the stock market is the first place to start.
-It’s easy to build a diversified portfolio with minimal cost.
+Although there are many different investment options available, investing in the stock market is an easy way to build a diversified portfolio and build real wealth over the long term.

 1. Decide What to Invest In